Rank-Z/CGI_Server/README.md

 # Wxx
-A WebServer in C++ run on Linux ,able to handle CGI request.
+A WebServer with threadpool in C++ run on Linux ,able to handle CGI request,